learn-co-curriculum/dsc-coefficient-of-determination-lab/README.md

     pass

 # Check the output with some toy data
-Y_real = np.array([1,3,5,7])
+Y = np.array([1,3,5,7])
 Y_pred = np.array([1,5,5,10])

-r_squared(Y_real, Y_pred)
+r_squared(Y, Y_pred)

 # 0.35
 ```

-A very low value , but it was not from some real data.
-So now we have quite a few functions for calculating slope, intercept, bestfit line, plotting and calculating R-squared.
-In the next lab we'll put these all together to run a complete regression experiment.
+This R-Squared value is very low, but remember that it wasn't from real data.
+So now, we have quite a few functions for calculating slope, intercept, best-fit line, plotting and calculating R-squared.
+In the next lab, you'll put these all together to run a complete regression experiment.

 ## Summary
-In this lesson we saw how to calculate the R-squared value in python and numpy.
-Following lab will require you put all the functions from last few labs together to create a complete DIY regression experiment.
+In this lesson you learned how to calculate the R-Squared value in python and numpy.
+In the next lab, you will put all the functions from last few labs together to create a complete DIY regression experiment.